jonathanmagambo/otterlang/README.md

             print("no value")
 ```

-The standard library now ships `Option` and `Result` as regular enums in `otter.core`, so you can `use otter.core` to pull them in instead of relying on hard-coded compiler types.
+The standard library now ships `Option` and `Result` as regular enums in `core`, so you can `use core` (or explicitly `use otter:core`) to pull them in instead of relying on hard-coded compiler types.

 ### Transparent Rust FFI